null

 3. Improve the Soil

-If you're using grass seed to overseed your lawn instead of Scotts® Turf Builder® Thick'R Lawn™, it's a good idea to rake in a thin, 0.25-inch layer of enriched soil over your lawn to help the seed settle in.
+If you're using a grass seed product such as Scotts® Turf Builder® Rapid Grass Sun & Shade Mix® to overseed your lawn instead of Scotts® Turf Builder® Thick'R Lawn®, it's a good idea to rake in a thin, 0.25-inch layer of enriched soil over your lawn prior to application to help the seed settle in.
 Don't put so much down that you kill your existing grass; less than a quarter of an inch is plenty.
 Scotts® Turf Builder® LawnSoil™ works well for this purpose.

 4. Spread the Seed

-You've cut the lawn short, raked it, and removed any debris.
-Now comes the easiest part of the overseeding process: Just fill up your spreader, adjust the setting according to the label directions, and apply.
+You've cut the lawn short, raked it, and removed any debris, and now comes the easiest part of the overseeding process.
+Just fill up your spreader, adjust the setting according to the label directions, and apply.
 Don't have a spreader yet?
 The Scotts® Whirl™ Hand-Powered Spreader is an excellent choice for small lawns—it's simple to use and spreads product quite smoothly.
-For larger lawns, check out How to Choose Lawn Products and Spreaders for the best spreader recommendation for your yard.
+For larger lawns, Scotts® Turf Builder® EdgeGuard® DLX Broadcast Spreader is a great option, or check out How to Choose Lawn Products and Spreaders for the best spreader recommendation for your yard.

 5. Feed and Water

 To give your new grass seedlings the essential nutrients they need for fast growth, apply Scotts® Turf Builder® Starter® Food for New Grass after you've spread the grass seed.
-(No need to do this with Scotts® Turf Builder® Thick'R Lawn™ since it already contains a fertilizer.)
+No need to do this with Scotts® Turf Builder® Thick'R Lawn® since it already contains all the nutrients your new grass needs.
 Afterward, no matter which product you used to overseed, be sure to keep the soil consistently moist by lightly watering once or twice a day until the seedlings have reached the height of the rest of your lawn.